sitbon/magg/readme.md

 ### Running Magg

-Magg can run in two modes:
+Magg can run in three modes:

 1. **Stdio Mode** (default) - For integration with Claude Desktop, Cline, Cursor, etc.:
    ```bash